 Cash flow hedges.
-The company recognizes all derivative instruments as either assets or liabilities at fair value on the consolidated balance sheet and formally documents relationships between cash flow hedging instruments and hedged transactions, as well as its risk-management objective and strategy for undertaking hedge transactions.
+The company recognizes all derivative instruments as either assets or liabilities at fair value on the Condensed Consolidated Balance Sheet and formally documents relationships between cash flow hedging instruments and hedged transactions, as well as its risk-management objective and strategy for undertaking hedge transactions.
 This process includes linking all derivatives to the forecasted transactions, such as sales to third parties, foreign plant operations, and purchases from suppliers.
-Changes in fair values of outstanding cash flow hedge derivatives, except the ineffective portion, are recorded in other comprehensive income ("OCI"), until net earnings is affected by the variability of cash flows of the hedged transaction.
+Changes in fair values of outstanding cash flow hedge derivatives, except the ineffective portion, are recorded in other comprehensive income within accumulated other comprehensive loss ("AOCL") on the Condensed Consolidated Balance Sheets, until net earnings is affected by the variability of cash flows of the hedged transaction.
 Gains and losses on the derivative representing either hedge ineffectiveness or hedge components excluded from the assessment of effectiveness are recognized in net earnings.
-The consolidated statements of earnings classification of effective hedge results is the same as that of the underlying exposure.
+The Condensed Consolidated Statements of Earnings classification of effective hedge results is the same as that of the underlying exposure.
 Results of hedges of sales and foreign plant operations are recorded in net sales and cost of sales, respectively, when the underlying hedged transaction affects net earnings.
 The maximum amount of time the company hedges its exposure to the variability in future cash flows for forecasted trade sales and purchases is two years.
 Results of hedges of intercompany loans are recorded in other income, net as an offset to the remeasurement of the foreign loan balance.

 The company formally assesses, at a hedge's inception and on an ongoing basis, whether the derivatives that are designated as hedges have been highly effective in offsetting changes in the cash flows of the hedged transactions and whether those derivatives may be expected to remain highly effective in future periods.
 When it is determined that a derivative is not, or has ceased to be, highly effective as a hedge, the company discontinues hedge accounting prospectively.
 When the company discontinues hedge accounting because it is no longer probable, but it is still reasonably possible that the forecasted transaction will occur by the end of the originally expected period or within an additional two-month period of time thereafter, the gain or loss on the derivative remains in AOCL and is reclassified to net earnings when the forecasted transaction affects net earnings.
 However, if it is probable that a forecasted transaction will not occur by the end of the originally specified time period or within an additional two-month period of time thereafter, the gains and losses that were in AOCL are recognized immediately in net earnings.
-In all situations in which hedge accounting is discontinued and the derivative remains outstanding, the company carries the derivative at its fair value on the consolidated balance sheets, recognizing future changes in the fair value in other income, net.
-For the third quarter and year-to-date periods of fiscal 2016, there were immaterial losses on forward contracts reclassified into earnings as a result of the discontinuance of cash flow hedges.
-As of July 29, 2016 and July 31, 2015, the notional amount outstanding of forward contracts designated as cash flow hedges was \$86.0 million and \$102.8 million, respectively.
-As of July 31, 2015, the company had one cross currency interest rate swap instrument outstanding for a fixed pay notional of 36.6 million Romanian New Leu and receive floating notional of 8.5 million Euros.
-During the third quarter of fiscal 2016, the company terminated
+In all situations in which hedge accounting is discontinued and the derivative remains outstanding, the company carries the derivative at its fair value on the Condensed Consolidated Balance Sheets, recognizing future changes in the fair value in other income, net.
+For the second quarter of fiscal 2017, the company did not discontinue hedge accounting on any forward currency contracts designated as cash flow hedging instruments.
+For the six months ended May 5, 2017, the company recognized immaterial gains on forward currency contracts designated as cash flow hedges was \$85.6 million.